Clyde Edwards-Helaire Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Matchup vs. Pittsburgh

-- Edwards-Helaire's 27 rushing yards in his lone career matchup against the Steelers are 13.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchups, Edwards-Helaire finished with 27 rushing yards versus the Steelers, 13.5 fewer than his over/under in Sunday's game.

-- Edwards-Helaire ran for a touchdown in that matchup against the Steelers.
+- Edwards-Helaire ran for a touchdown in that game against the Steelers.

-- The Steelers have the NFL's worst defense against the run, allowing 146.1 yards per game.
+- The Steelers have the NFL's worst defense against the run, giving up 146.1 yards per game.

-- This season the Steelers are ranked 21st in the league in rushing touchdowns allowed (17).
+- This year the Steelers have given up 17 rushing TDs.
+They are ranked 21st in the NFL in that category.

 Recent Performances